youngzeji/Technical-Writing/github.md

 To add a file to the new branch is the same process for adding a file to a repo as discussed above.

 ## **Create a pull request**
-When you create a new branch and you add files to the new branch, note that this files wont be added to the main branch.
+When you create a new branch and you add files to the new branch, note that this files would not be added to the main branch.
 This means any change made on the new branch wont be added to the main branch.
 A `pull request` and `merge` must be carried out to apply this changes to the from the new branch unto the main branch.
 To create a pull request follow this process;

-Firtsly add a file to the new branch using the add a file metthod explained above
+Firstly add a file to the new branch using the add a file method explained above

 In the new branch(Repo Update), click `Contribute` and select `Pull Request`